Millennial Travel: Namaste like you mean it

 Then, when you come home from visiting those places, he says, “it’s a fine balance - you still have to be a part of society - and sometimes you will spend $17 on avocado and toast, but it’s about being happy with what you have and realising it’s about what you need in life, not what always you want.”

-If you’re looking for a local travel expert with tips and tricks to help you get off the beaten path, disconnect from your ‘always on’ lifestyle and find yourself saying namaste and meaning it - speak to Rhys or one of your local Student Flights experts.
+If you’re looking for a local travel expert with tips and tricks to help you get off the beaten path, disconnect from your ‘always on’ lifestyle and find yourself saying namaste and meaning it - speak to Rhys or one of your local Student Flights experts by getting in touch here.
 Follow Rhys’ adventures this month on Instagram via @rhysjohnston_96

 Rhys’ A-Z travel list… 38 countries and counting: